notmarkmiranda/severe_incident/README.md

 This is a rails project called severe repo.

-It is not deployed just yet.
+It is deployed here: https://severe-incident.herokuapp.com